 The League weighs in on legal issues when its participation is likely to affirmatively advance cities' collective legal interests by establishing legal precedent that will help cities more effectively serve their communities.
 Generally, for the League to become involved in the resolution of a legal issue, cities should agree on the preferred outcome of the dispute and no city should be adversely affected by the League's efforts.
 In rare cases, the League will get involved in litigation or Attorney General opinions where cities do not have a common interest in the same outcome; the League will become involved in such issues only after full League board consideration and approval.

 Whenever possible, and to maximize the effective use of limited resources, the League will collaborate and join with other local agency associations and organizations to achieve mutually desired legal outcomes through the Legal Advocacy Program.

-For additional information about the Program, please contact Corrie Manning, senior deputy general counsel, Alison Leary, deputy general counsel or Janet Leonard, legal assistant.
+For additional information about the Program, please contact Corrie Manning, senior deputy general counsel, Alison Leary, deputy general counsel or Janet Leonard, legal services manager.